lukashinsch/spring-properties-decrypter/README.md

 ## Encrpted properties
 Define any spring environment property anywhere it can be defined (application*.properties/yaml, system, environment, command line...) and insert encrypted value like this:
 ```
-myProperty={cypher}ENCRYPTEDVALUERAWDATA
+myProperty={encrypted}ENCRYPTEDVALUERAWDATA
 ```

 ## Alternative prefix
-To use a prefix other than '{cypher}' define via
+To use a prefix other than '{encrypted}' define via
 ```
 propertyDecryption.prefix=MY-PREFIX
 ```